emcgill30/post-install-config/README.md

 <img src="https://i.imgur.com/IaBEj8n.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This will now be the post-install part of the osticket lab
+This will be the post-install part of the osticket lab.
+We're going to configure rolls.
+Rolls are permissions granted to agents per Department that they have access to.
+Create roll supreme admin.
+We will have a roll that can pretty much do everything.
 </p>
 <br />